 Interns work during the business week, Monday through Friday, between the hours of 9:00 am and 4:30 pm.
 Schedules are arranged between the intern and their supervisor.

-Benefits include: 10% discounts in the Gift Shop and Sally Bell's Kitchen and free admission to the History Center Galleries during the internship period.
+Benefits include: 10% discounts in the Museum Store and Sally Bell's Kitchen and free admission to the Valentine Galleries during the internship period.

 Intern parking is not fully covered by the Valentine, although discounted rates are available in neighborhood parking decks.
 The Valentine's small lot is reserved for visitors, members and appointments.